OneAndOnlyWisp/ArchMate/README.md

 - Read from config file (automatize the process)

 ## How to use
 Download and run the script rigth after first root login on a fresh install.
-(Preferably after pacstrap-base install.)
+(Preferably after pacstrap-base.)

 ## Prerequisites